Winter Outdoor Activities for Kids

 Bundling up for winter weather outside isn’t as simple as throwing on a coat.
 To stay comfortable while playing in the cold, be sure to dress for the weather, which typically means layering up.
 Start with some long underwear and a turtleneck, then add some thin layers to keep your child warm, like a sweater, before you’re ready to put on a coat and pants.
 Consider dressing in wool materials, as cotton isn’t the best at keeping people warm.

 Before kids go outside, don’t forget to put on sunscreen.
-Although many people forget about sunscreen during the colder months, snow can reflect anywhere from 10 percent to 85 percent of the sun’s UV rays and increase sun exposure, so it’s still critical to protect skin with SPF.
+Although many people forget about sunscreen during the colder months, snow can reflect anywhere from 10% to 85% of the sun’s UV rays and increase sun exposure, so it’s still critical to protect their skin.
 You could also give children a snack for some extra energy before they go out to play.
-Before they run out the door, check to make sure they have thick, warm socks and their snow boots on, along with gloves or mittens and a hat.
+Before they head out the door, check to make sure they have thick, warm socks and their snow boots on, along with gloves or mittens and a hat.

-Without a hat, children could lose up to 50 percent of their body heat in some cold-weather conditions.
+Without a hat, children could lose a good portion of their body heat in some cold-weather conditions.
 Also, be sure to keep extra pairs of gloves or mittens handy if outside for a prolonged period since they’re often one of the first things to get wet.
 Avoid dressing children in loose scarves, clothing with drawstrings or any loose-hanging articles that could get caught on something while they play.
 As soon as children start getting uncomfortable outside, it’s time to go in.

 Staying Safe During Winter Activities